raamav/Time-Series-Analysis/README.md

 Being able to predict restaurant visits accuractly is a neat application of forecasting techniques.
 In this case, we have the data for visits for a restaurant on a daily basis for 1+ years.
 From an analytic standpoint, a more nuanced version of forecasting will be attempted, one which incorporates exogenous variables.

 This data is an adapted version of a recently concluded competition on Kaggle

+## Forecasting Alcohol Sales
+The USP of the analysis is the three methods that have been used to get the predictions for the time-series, starting with Holt-Winter's (Triple Exponential Smoothing), to ARIMA (trained via Grid Search) finally culminating at forecasting using LSTMs.

+Interestingly, it is the ARIMA based model that performs the best